fearthecowboy/az-testing/readme.md

-# AzConfig Module
+# Azure App Configuration Module

 > see https://aka.ms/autorest

-This is the AutoRest configuration and documentation file for AzConfig powershell module
+This is the AutoRest configuration and documentation file for the Azure App Configuration powershell module

 ---
 ## Requirements to build the module